mpv-player/mpv/DOCS/man/vo.rst

     ``glfinish``
         Call ``glFinish()`` before and after swapping buffers (default: disabled).
-        Slower, but might help getting better results when doing framedropping.
+        Slower, but might improve results when doing framedropping.
         Can completely ruin performance.
 The details depend entirely on the OpenGL driver.